Newton-Meters to Foot-Pounds

 Disclaimer: Whilst every effort has been made in building our calculator tools, we are not to be held liable for any damages or monetary losses arising out of or in connection with their use.
 Full disclaimer.

-How to convert newton-meters (Nm) to pound-feet
+How to convert Nm to ft-lb

 Note: We express pound force as lbf in the definition above in order to distinguish it from lb mass, but it can also be written as lb-ft.
 The use of ft/lb for torque is incorrect, although frequently seen and quoted in magazines.